The Future of Microsoft Windows Server 2016: From File Server, to Datacenter, to Cloud

 In 1992, Microsoft began its path toward building its own rack-scale servers with Windows for Workgroups 3.1.
 Then, in 1993, Microsoft announced the debut of Windows for Workgroups 3.11.
 Not to mention, the July 1993 debut of Windows NT 3.1, which was a revelation with its 32-bit kernel that could run on SGI MIPS, Intel Itanium processors, DEC Alpha, and IBM PowerPC.

-This was the launch that gave Microsoft a strong base for taking over the data center once owned by Unix vendors from the mid-1980s.
-Microsoft then made a huge score by hiring Dave Cutler in 1988, who invented the VMS operating system.
+This launch gave Microsoft a strong base for taking over the data center once owned by Unix vendors from the mid-1980s.
+Microsoft then made a huge score by hiring Dave Cutler, who invented the VMS operating system, in 1988.

 It was Cutler who helped to design the Windows NT Kernel along with other Windows Servers.
 From then, until now, Microsoft produced other major milestones in the server space such as: